 Daniel Behm, the Superintendent of Forest Hills Public Schools since 2006, sets the vision and direction for the district.
 He also serves as the official spokesperson for the district and manages administrative staff.
 Dan is a graduate of the University of Michigan and served as Superintendent of Carman-Ainsworth Community Schools in Flint, Michigan prior to being appointed at Forest Hills Public Schools.
-Tricia Karnes serves as Administrative Assistant.
+Val Clementz serves as Executive Assistant.

 Forest Hills Administration: